rust-lang/book/src/ch08-02-strings.md

 `s` will contain "foobar" after these two lines.
-The `push_str` method takes a string slice because we don't necessarily want to take ownership of the argument.
+The `push_str` method takes a string slice because we don't necessarily want to take ownership of the parameter.
 For example, it would be unfortunate if we weren't able to use `s2` after appending its contents to `s1`:

 ```rust